 Bar Design Tip

-The success of implementing any island bar design is aisle space, which is discussed below.
+The success of implementing any bar design is aisle space.

 My favorite reference book for architectural standards: